OWASP/Go-SCP/src/memory-management/README.md

 When our application uses resources, additional checks must also be made to ensure they have been closed, and not rely solely on the Garbage Collector.
 This is applicable when dealing with connection objects, file handles, etc.
-In Go we can use `Defer` to perform these actions.
-Instructions in `Defer` are only executed when the surrounding functions finish execution.
+In Go we can use `defer` to perform these actions.
+Instructions in `defer` are only executed when the surrounding functions finish execution.

 ```go